Zogbaum, Elisabeth Ross, b. 1912 d. 2005

 2010 donation (7.0 linear feet): Biographical material; correspondence; material regarding the Franz Kline estate; materials regarding the Franz Kline Foundation; information regarding stolen works of art; legal records; Zogbaum's writings and presentations on Kline; exhibition files; photographs; audio recordings; and printed material.

 Biographical/Historical Note: Elisabeth Zogbaum was a close friend and companion of painter Franz Kline.
 She was married to sculptor Wilfrid Meynell Zogbaum.

-Material on reels D206-D207, books, and artifacts deposited 1965 by E. Ross Zogbaum (Mrs. Elisabeth Ross Zogbaum), Kline's close friend and companion.
-She donated additional material in 1991.
-In 2004, her son donated the material previously on deposit, and he donated the remaining papers in 2010.
-Portions of the printed material on reel D207 was transferred to the vertical files of the Smithsonian American Art Museum Library.
+The 2004 donation was initially brought to the Archives as a deposit in 1965 by Elisabeth Ross Zogbaum, and microfilmed on reels D206-D207.
+She donated the Allan Stone Gallery inventory and card file in 1991.
+In 2004, her son, Rufus Zogbaum, donated the material previously on deposit, and he donated additional papers in 2010.
+Portions of the printed material were transferred to the vertical files of the Smithsonian American Art Museum Library.

 How to Use this Collection

-- Portions of the collection are available on microfilm reels D206-D207 and are available for use only at Archives of American Art offices with written permission.
+- 2004 donation (except for books and artifacts) is available on microfilm reels D206-D207 and are available for use only at Archives of American Art offices and through interlibrary loan.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.